Q: What should a student do if their Chromebook is damaged?

 Q: What is the procedure to return the device if my student withdraws from school mid-year?

-A: The student should bring the device and charger to the IT department and they will issue a returned receipt.
+A: The student should bring the device and charger to the IT department.
+Upon receipt, a note will be left on the student's account stating the device has been returned.